bizkitcoil/scaledb-prod2node/README.md

 Choose the hp-havana cloud on 13.5+ system<BR>
 <B>copy the pem file to the cloudify-overrides directory in addition to the upload directory</B><BR>
 The system consists of 6 machines.<BR>
-2 CAS, 2SLM and 2 MySQL nodes which run on mariadb<BR>
+2 CAS, 2SLM and 2 MySQL nodes which run on mariadb
-<P>Since the default memory allocation is 15GB of memory, you will only be able to run the system with machines of size 101<BR>
+<P>Since the default memory allocation is 15GB of memory, you will only be able to run the system with machines of size 101
 unless you request a larger memory allocation<P>
 for 102 size machines you will need 6*4GB=24GB of memory<BR>
 for 103 size machines you will need 6*8GB=48GB of memory and so on <BR>